Getting Started

 3. Authorize for Cleanup (Optional)

 When Smithy converts a message into a thread, it can also delete the original top-level message to keep the channel clean.
-This requires each user to grant Smithy permission by running:
+This requires each user to grant Smithy permission.
+You can authorize in two ways:

 /smithy authorize

-This step is optional.
+This is a one-time step.
 Without authorization, the original message stays in the channel alongside the new thread.
 See Message Cleanup for details.

 With Thread Mode enabled, post a message in the channel.
 Smithy will: